Exercise During Pregnancy

 - Stationary bike riding ensures you don’t crash and gives you virtually the same workout.

-- Low-impact aerobics are low-key but keep your body strong and healthy.
-Think running and jumping rope, but check with your doctor about the intensity level.
+- Low-impact aerobics is low-key but keeps your body strong and healthy.
+Think running and jumping rope but check with your doctor about the intensity level.

-- Strength training is still doable during pregnancy but talk to your provider first about exactly how much is too much to lift.
+- Strength training is still doable during pregnancy but talks to your provider first about exactly how much is too much to lift.